Telmate/terraform-provider-proxmox/docs/resources/vm_qemu.md

 The `disk` block is used to configure the disk devices.
 It may be specified multiple times.
 This block does not diff as pretty as the `disks` block, but it is more flexible for modules.
 Putting the disks in alphanumeric order based on the value of `slot` is recommended for readability.

+For `type` there is a special `ignore` value.
+This will tell Terraform to not manage the disk in that slot, useful when another tool manages the disks.

 Due to the complexity of the `disk` block, there is a settings matrix that can be found in the [Disk compatibility matrix](#disk-compatibility-matrix).

 | Argument             | Type   |Default| Description|